5 questions people ask Americans abroad – and my answers

 I’m glad you asked…

-Question 1: Why are Americans so ignorant of other cultures?
+Question 1: Why are Americans so ignorant of other countries?

 I’ve addressed the topic of American ignorance in another post.